paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 - Provide migration guidance for major changes including how to opt-in for new features and **Continuous Integration Enforcement**

-Version consistency is enforced by the CI pipeline on all pull requests and commits to the `main` branch:

-- The `ckversions` script validates that major and minor versions are consistent across all versioned files:
-  - API headers: `include/runnerapi.h`, `include/testapi.h`
-  - API implementations: `src/runnerapi.c`, `src/testapi.c`
-  - Documentation: `docs/md/*.md` (excluding `README.md`)

-- For branches with patch-only changes, `ckversions` confirms that only the patch version differs across files.

-- For branches with minor or major version changes, `ckversions` confirms that all versioned files have been updated to the same major.minor values.

-- If version consistency fails, the CI workflow blocks the PR merge.
-Contributors must update version numbers to match the policy and re-push their changes.

-See the `scripts/bin/ckversions` script for details on version validation.

-Location: Insert after line 172 (after "Provide migration guidance...") and before line 174 (before "Significant justification is required...")

-### Continuous Integration Enforcement
+### Version Consistency Enforcement by CI

-Version consistency is enforced by the CI pipeline on all pull requests (PR) and commits to the `main` branch:
+Version consistency is enforced by the continuous integration (CI) pipeline on all pull requests (PR) and commits to the `main` branch:

 - The `ckversions` script validates that major and minor versions are consistent across all versioned files: